yiraqiu/yiraqiu.github.io/project.md

 The search bar experiment demonstrated CSS's transformative power.
 By manipulating border-radius and pseudo-elements, I engineered a button that morphs between a circle and a bar—proving interfaces can convey emotion through motion.

+The five star rating dynamic function was created by using HTML/CSS, featuring hover-triggered labels and animated star transitions for intuitive feedback submission.
+Byimproving clarity and engagement, it enhanced user interaction through smooth visual cues like color changes and tooltips.